Internal

 Oral reassessment Speaking and Listening Assessment 40 10-15 minutes During the University resit period

-In-person written examination Reading and Writing Exam 20 1.5 hours During the University resit period
+In-person written examination Reading and Writing Exam 20 1 hour and 30 minutes During the University resit period

 Additional costs